 In 1991, he joined International Trekkers (Nepal) as a Sirdar.
 This was one of his most valuable experiences.
-For the next 5 years, he trekked all over the Himalayan region - Nepal, India, Tibet and Bhutan - learning more about the region and his roots.
-He learnt how to run treks for small to large teams, and prepare for the future.
+For the next 5 years, he trekked all over the Himalayan region - Nepal, India, Tibet, and Bhutan - learning more about the region and his roots.
+He learned how to run treks for small to large teams, and prepare for the future.

 In 1996, he left International Trekkers to work as a freelance leader until 2000.
 Since then he has continued to work as an independent trek leader, as well as working as a trek leader for Explore Worldwide and Imaginative Traveler, both UK based firms.
-The past twenty eight years of hard work have helped him develop a good understanding of international trekkers’ needs.
-He now provides unparralleled experiences in the Himalayas for his clients.
+The past twenty-eight years of hard work have helped him develop a good understanding of international trekkers’ needs.
+He now provides unparalleled experiences in the Himalayas for his clients.

 Raj comes from Rai community of the Kirant ethnic group in Eastern Nepal.
 He is a son of a retired military officer who served with The Brigade of Gurkhas in the Indian Army for 28 years.
 He went to Budhanilkanth School, Kathmandu and graduated from Trivuban University (Nepal).

 His career in tourism industry began as a Trek leader in 1989.
 Apart from leading treks, he has participated in various activities like campaigning for environmental awareness and assisting locals in infrastructure development for income generation.
-As a keen explorer, he loves exploring the least travelled regions of Nepal.
-He undertook a 30 day solo back-packing exploration trip' of the far western Nepal in 1991, which included Rara and Dolpo regions.
+As a keen explorer, he loves exploring the least traveled regions of Nepal.
+He undertook a 30-day solo backpacking exploration trip' of the far western Nepal in 1991, which included Rara and Dolpo regions.
 In the same year, he worked as a liaison person for Venezuelan Expedition in Mount Pumori (7161m), one of the neighboring peaks of Mount Everest.
 Mount Pumori literally meaning "Daughter Mountain" is his favorite peak.

 Now, he spends more time designing travel itineraries, compiling vital tour information and handling the trip logistics.